Nissan Stadium (2027)

-New Nissan Stadium is an indoor multi-purpose stadium under construction in Nashville, Tennessee.
-In 2027, it is to replace Nissan Stadium as the home venue for the Tennessee Titans of the National Football League (NFL).
+Nissan Stadium is an indoor stadium in Nashville, Tennessee, U.S., scheduled to open in 2027.
+It will replace the existing Nissan Stadium as the home venue for the Tennessee Titans of the National Football League (NFL).
 The 60,000-seat stadium is projected to cost $2.1 billion, including $1.26 billion of public money—the largest stadium subsidy in U.S. history.

-It is being built next to Nissan Stadium, which will be demolished after its completion.
-The stadium was designed by Manica Architecture, which also designed Allegiant Stadium, NRG Stadium and Wembley Stadium.
+It is being built next to the existing Nissan Stadium, which will be demolished after its completion.
+The stadium was designed by architectural firm Manica.
+The stadium will host Super Bowl LXIV in 2030.

 History

 Background

 Nissan Stadium, an open-air concrete-and-steel stadium that seats 69,000, has served as the home venue for the Tennessee Titans since its opening in 1999.
 The city hired an independent group, Venue Solutions Group (VSG), to assess its condition and the cost of maintaining it for the remainder of the lease, which ends in 2039.
 VSG's preliminary report concluded that it would cost the city between $1.75 and 1.95 billion to renovate Nissan Stadium as a "first class condition" facility.